mtmn/magnolia/README.md

 # fzf-nav

-A tool for tracking and querying file system navigation history using [fzf](https://github.com/junegunn/fzf).
+A tool for tracking and querying file system navigation history.

 ## Installation